Merzasphor/MWSE/docs/source/types/niNode.md

 ### `effectList`

+*Read-only*.
 The effect list of the node.

 **Returns**: